 In 1993 a new event was added to the race.
 On Friday evening of Memorial Day weekend, the first Spring Lake Five Children’s Race was held.
 This event consists of a series of noncompetitive races for children from four to fourteen years old.
 The event, benefiting the Spring Lake’s Drug and Alcohol Alliance program, was an instant success and now draws nearly 2,000 participants.

-The Spring Lake Five Mile Run is organized by the Spring Lake Five Race Committee, under the guidance, since 2002, of the Friends of the Spring Lake Five Inc., a not-for-profit organization, and Race Director Phil Hinck.
+The Spring Lake Five Mile Run is organized by the Spring Lake Five Race Committee, under the guidance, since 2002, of the Friends of the Spring Lake 5, a not-for-profit corporation, and Race Director Phil Hinck.
 After payment of Race expenses, all proceeds from the Race are donated to charitable organizations or allocated for town projects.
 Since 2002, the race has raised over $1,800,000 for the numerous volunteer groups that support the event, Spring Lake Recreation and other charitable organizations.
 Funds were also used in conjunction with the Borough of Spring Lake for work on extending the Spring Lake Boardwalk to enhance the safety of runners and walkers at its north end terminus.

 The 2017 race will be its 41st running.
 More importantly, it will continue to welcome runners and walkers of all ability levels and treat each of them all like champions.
 This concept of welcoming every participant, whether a five or fifteen minute per mile runner is an integral part of the race’s mission.
 This low-key accessibility is at the foundation of the race’s success and has caught the eye of the national running media.
 The race has been recognized by Runner’s World Magazine as one of the top 100 races in America.
 The reasons behind two decades of success are varied, but one is preeminent: this is an event that enjoys the support of a wide segment of Spring Lake.
 From the hundreds of residents who run or who volunteer, to the support the race receives from the governing body and the personnel of the police, fire, first aid and borough maintenance departments, this is a town project.
 These people come together and provide thousands of runners with a friendly and well-managed event.